Get,

 2. Pregnancy and Nursing

-Pregnant women should be cautious with chamomile tea as it could increase the chance of miscarriage.
+Pregnant women should be cautious with chamomile tea as there is limited data about its safety in pregnancy.
 Similarly, nursing mothers should avoid it and seek advice from a healthcare professional before consuming this tea.
-Never self-administrate.

 3. Drug Interactions

 Some drugs might interact negatively with chamomile tea.
 These include blood thinners, sedative medications, and diabetes medications.
-Always discuss with your healthcare professional before starting on chamomile tea.
+Always discuss with your healthcare professional before starting chamomile tea, especially if you have any medical conditions/are on any medications.

-• Those allergic to plants from the daisy family.
+• Individuals allergic to plants from the daisy family.

 • People on certain medicines, like blood thinners or sedatives.